learn-co-curriculum/react-hooks-forms/README.md

 display the new state.
 We know that `setFirstName` and `setLastName` are what we'll need to initiate a state change, but when would we use them?

-We want to fire it **every time the form changes**.
+We want to fire it **every time the input value changes**.
 Forms should display whatever changes a user makes, even if it is adding a single letter in an input.
 For this, we use an event listener, `onChange`, that React has set up for us: